What kind of student is A+ World Academy looking for?

 Does A+ World Academy offer a sibling discount?

-No, we do not offer a sibling discount.
+Yes, we offer a 5% sibling discount.

 What is the average class size and the student/teacher ratio?

 Class size varies depending on students’ course selection.
 Generally speaking natural sciences will yield smaller classes (typically 5-12 students) while languages and social sciences typically fill up with 19 students.
 Our teacher to student ratio is around 7:1.

 Advanced Placement (AP) is a program developed in United Stated by the College Board, which offers college-level curricula and examinations to high school students.
 Although it was created in the United States, it is a commonly used worldwide, particularly in international schools.
 AP courses are rigorous courses and universities often grant placement and course credit to students who obtain high scores on the examinations.
 The AP curriculum for each of the various subjects is created for the College Board by a panel of experts and university-level educators in that field of study.
 For a high school course to have the AP designation, the course must be audited by the College Board to ascertain that it satisfies the AP curriculum.
 For more information, you may visit the following website at https://apstudent.collegeboard.org/apcourse.

 Advanced Placement is a globally-recognized academic program, currently offered in secondary schools in over 100 countries around the world.
 More than 600 universities in more than 60 countries and territories outside of the United States recognize AP Exam scores for admission, credit and placement.
 Taking AP courses and exams provides students with recognized academic credentials, wherever their college or university plans will lead.
 To learn more about universities that recognize AP qualifications, you can visit

 There are exams in all courses following each academic quarter.
 An exam usually lasts two hours.

 What kind of diploma would my child receive when he/she graduates?